 A Game of Thrones

-Catelyn takes Tyrion Lannister prisoner when she accidentally meets him during her journey back from King's Landing to Winterfell.
-To shake off possible pursuers, Catelyn goes to the Vale of Arryn.
+Catelyn takes Tyrion Lannister prisoner when she accidentally meets him at the crossroads inn during her journey from King's Landing back to Winterfell.
+To shake off possible pursuers, Catelyn publicly states her intent to take Tyrion to Winterfell, but in truth travels to the Vale of Arryn instead, where her younger sister Lysa rules as regent for her six-year-old son.
 Catelyn has not seen her sister Lysa in years and is shocked by the changes in Lysa.
 She has grown fat, emotionally unstable and sees enemies everywhere.

 A Clash of Kings